flashcarts/nds-index/_card/r4isdhc-hk-pre2020.md

 - kernel: "BL2CK 1.31.0: SD:/_rpg/cheats/usrcheat.dat"
 ---

 This flashcart is a clone of R4iTT's Acekard-based flashcarts.
-All r4isdhc.hk cards from 2014-2019 will use BL2CK OS as their kernel.
-Most 2020 cards are based on the R4iLS carts, however, some are still based on R4iTT carts. **Do not** attempt to use YSMenu or TTMenu on this flashcart as they will **brick** your flashcart!
+All r4isdhc.hk carts from 2014-2019 will use BL2CK OS as their kernel.
+Most 2020 carts are based on the R4iLS carts, however, some are still based on R4iTT carts. **Do not** attempt to use YSMenu or TTMenu on this flashcart as they will **brick** your flashcart!

 {% include kernels/bl2ck.md %}